Culpeper Basin

+The Culpeper Basin is one of the Newark Supergroup's Late Triassic–Early Jurassic rift basins, exposed in Northern Virginia and Maryland.
+Its development is tied to the initial rifting of the supercontinent Pangea (~201 Ma, across the Triassic-Jurassic boundary).
+Volcanism associated with the Culpeper Basin was part of a much larger event known as the Central Atlantic magmatic province (CAMP), one of the largest flood basalt eruptions in Earth's history.

+Geography

-The Culpeper Basin is one of the Newark Supergroup's Triassic rift basins.
-It lies east of the Appalachian Mountains and extends from the Madison County—Orange County line in Virginia to Frederick, Maryland.
+The Culpeper Basin lies just east of the Appalachian Mountains and extends from the Madison County—Orange County line in Virginia to Frederick, Maryland.
 A diverse group of sedimentary rocks including siltstone, sandstone, and conglomerate within the basin were intruded by igneous rocks (primarily diabase), which caused thermal metamorphism at the contact with sedimentary rock.

 The Culpeper Basin is nearly continuous with the Gettysburg Basin to the north and with the Barboursville Basin to the south.
 The Groveton Member of the Bull Run Formation is exposed there.
 The formation has produced disarticulated fish remains including isolated bones and scales.

+Geology

+The Culpeper Basin preserves a series of both sedimentary formations and large basaltic lava flows associated with the initial rifting of Pangea.
+From oldest to youngest, these subunits are: